thecloudgarage/eks-anywhere/powerprotect/do-not-use/blog-end-to-end.md

 kubectl -n kube-system describe configmap aws-auth
 ```
 * example from output check rolearn: arn:aws:iam::180789647333:role/eksctl-eksdemo1-nodegroup-eksdemo-NodeInstanceRole-IJN07ZKXAWNN
-* Go to Services -> IAM -> Roles - Search for role with name eksctl-c4-eks-aws-1-nodegroup and open it - Click on Permissions tab - Click on Attach Policies - Search for Amazon_EBS_CSI_Driver and click on Attach Policy
+* Go to Services -> IAM -> Roles - Search for role with name c4-eks-aws-1.
+There should be a IAM role of that name with nodegroup association.
+Open it - Click on Permissions tab - Click on Attach Policies - Search for Amazon_EBS_CSI_Driver and click on Attach Policy
 * Deploy EBS CSI Driver
 ```
 kubectl apply -k "github.com/kubernetes-sigs/aws-ebs-csi-driver/deploy/kubernetes/overlays/stable/?ref=master"